hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 ## wl-clip-persist

-Add the following lines to `hyprland.conf`.
-No other changes required, the basic wayland copy/paste mechanisms will now persist even when the source window is closed.
+Add the following line to `hyprland.conf`.
+No other changes are required.
+The basic wayland copy/paste mechanisms will now persist even when the source window is closed.

 ```ini
 exec-once = wl-clip-persist --clipboard regular